rticommunity/rtiroutingservice-plugins/README.md

 After building the `install` target, the build directory may be deleted if desired.

-If you want to enable support for security features, provide an OpenSSL installation and enable the associated CMake option, using `-DOPENSSLHOME=/path/to/openssl -DENABLE_SSL=ON`.
+If you want to enable security features provided by the different plugins, pass `-DENABLE_SSL=ON -DOPENSSLHOME=/path/to/openssl` to `cmake`.

 ### Building with `make`